-Since one reason for taking an eMajor course is convenience, we strongly recommend access to a personal computer at home.
-It is not a good idea to depend on computers located in campus computer labs, libraries or other public locations.
-These computers may not have all the proper hardware, software and plug-ins one needs to access eMajor courses. eMajor courses are delivered in a course management system called GoVIEW.
+Since eMajor courses are online, access to a personal computer is recommended.
+Students are advised not to depend on computers located in campus computer labs, libraries or other public locations.
+These computers may not have all the proper hardware, and software one needs to access eMajor courses. eMajor courses are delivered in a course management system called GoVIEW.
 Part of this section will explain the basics of GoVIEW and where to get help if needed.

 This section will provide information on the following:

-Having a correctly configured computer is critical to success in eMajor.
+Having a correctly configured computer is critical to success in an eMajor course.
 To ensure that a computer meets all the necessary technical requirements for hardware and software, please visit Technical Requirements.
-Links to necessary plug-ins (special free software) are also provided here.

-The eMajor program uses GoVIEW as the learning management system.
-To use GoVIEW, students will need to remember the basic login and logout procedures including the appropriate website (http://go.view.usg.edu), the student’s assigned username and the corresponding password.
+eMajor courses use GoVIEW as the learning management system.
+To use GoVIEW, students will need to remember basic login procedures including the appropriate website (http://go.view.usg.edu), the student’s assigned username and the corresponding password.
 Students will receive a welcome email to their campus email account up to 2 weeks before classes begin with more information about login procedures.

 678-839-6400 or Toll Free 1-855-9EMAJOR

 The USG D2L Help Center provides an online knowledge base of common questions and issues faced by GoVIEW users and is updated frequently.
 For issues not covered in the online knowledge base, students may contact the USG D2L Help Center.
 Students must mention that they are enrolled in an eMajor course.

 Available: 24 hours a day, 7 days a week, 365 days a year.

 Toll Free 1-855-772-0423